-A client recently came in to my office with a letter she received from Bank of America stating that her Home Equity account had been approved for participation in a principal forgiveness program offered as a result of the Department of Justice and State Attorneys General global settlement.
+A client recently came into my office with a letter she received from Bank of America.
+It stated that her Home Equity account had been approved for participation in a principal forgiveness program.
+It was offered as a result of the Department of Justice and State Attorneys General global settlement.

-Many borrowers who derive no benefit from the principal forgiveness nor have ever requested principal forgiveness may end up owing money to the IRS which is not dischargeable in bankruptcy for at least 3 years.
-There is a law that protects borrowers who receive 1099-C income from their primary residence but this law is set to expire on 12/31/12.
+Many borrowers who derive no benefit from the principal forgiveness nor have ever requested principal forgiveness may end up owing money to the IRS; which is not dischargeable in bankruptcy for at least 3 years.
+There is a law that protects borrowers who receive 1099-C income from their primary residence.
+However, this law will expire on 12/31/12.

-In short, the principal forgiveness letters may bring joy, happiness, and salvation to many borrowers, but unforeseen and unaffordable tax obligations for others.
+In short, the principal forgiveness letters may bring joy, happiness, and salvation to many borrowers.
+However, unforeseen and unaffordable tax obligations for others.
 A serious shortcoming of the settlement is that there is no mechanism for directing this aid to borrowers that would most benefit from it.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.